BlackBones94/multus/README.md

 To working on this project :
 1 - Make sure to have node.js installed
 2 - "npm install" in the terminal at the project root
 3 - This project use Grunt to compile and render source assets in a dist folder.
-&nbsp;&nbsp;&nbsp;&nbsp;    Execute "grunt watch" in the terminal to render your assets files in the dist folder when save
+Execute "grunt watch" in the terminal to render your assets files in the dist folder when save